majedomran/capstone/README.md

 2. SpaceShip: the main way to get to the station
 3. Flight: which has a specific date and SpaceShip and many Astronatus
 4. Astronaut: they are the backbone of the station and get between earth and space by using SpaceShips
+#### Dependencies
+- all dependencies are included in the requiremnets.txt file and you can run them by the command:
+    'pip3 install -r requirements.txt'
+- for runnig the development server:
+    'export FLASK_APP=api.py;'
+    'flask run --reload'
 #### how to use the API
+- Authentication:
+    - is provided by Auth0
+    - their are two levels of roles:
+        - Captian : which can access everything
+        - Astronaut: which onle can access basic get endpoints
+    - you need a JWT to access the endpoints which all are provided in the setup.sh file and you can export them yo the enviroment by the command
+    'source setup.sh'
+    -an example for the authentication in a header: header = {'Authorization': 'Bearer eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCIsImtpZCI6IncyZVdtNWdrMl9nVjBNMVMtZWtFcCJ9.eyJpc3MiOiJodHRwczovL2Rldi04b2JlaGV1ei5ldS5hdXRoMC5jb20vIiwic3ViIjoiYXV0aDB8NWY4YTg1ZGNiYWFhMWMwMDZmNmM0YzM3IiwiYXVkIjoiY2Fwc3RvbmUiLCJpYXQiOjE2MDY2NDY1MzcsImV4cCI6MTYwNjczMjkzNywiYXpwIjoiNkE0bmg5MkpLY24yenNMdUtTbTZCRkoyQlFxbFZiSU8iLCJzY29wZSI6IiIsInBlcm1pc3Npb25zIjpbImRlbGV0ZTpvbmUiLCJnZXQ6YWxsIiwiZ2V0Om9uZSIsInBvc3Q6b25lIl19.StJRmer_TnduFTmZtj7JUwWO4btu0G_ENz28ayKEudbaPzQs_eoPzEUjcRM2tcI2wBo2dtDcirvaUlsQHmOsvNbpCJvRGcJpxs7sR5j0rUsJPSeR5J2v0AgG1PPPPY8Sq2UcGOGbf0X5pqMQaKo6w_VVaABNfQqmlp5wbrkUP1Gj--NE9Y-8UaXgNN0p5SYrqQ7KFK0Kgg27DkYEMFmbAV6q0gPbucAhOyYfm-mUhH-oGAC2ey2Mtr4x1LoJLKpQHdap3VtkgT3ExpAtzfYEwOcI-wGYnyL0c3f78Yo808ACbSY5rcQJBEpsIBDLTfxwlUcAWouADxGuRsSzmOIb6w'}

 1. SpaceShip:
     - Attributes: